 The above accrual balance was included in other current liabilities on the Company's Consolidated Balance Sheets.
+Since the announcement of these restructuring activities, restructuring expense related to these activities as of December 31, 2018 was \$8.7 million.
+For the year ended December 31, 2018, restructuring expense, totaling \$6.0 million, was included in restructuring costs on the Company's Consolidated Statements of Operations.
+Included in this expense was approximately \$0.8 million of cost that primarily relates to the write-off of inventory for various small order programs that the Company will no longer continue to manufacture as a result of the consolidation of operations and \$0.4 million associated with the acceleration of stock compensation for management impacted by the restructuring activities.
 For the year ended December 31, 2017, restructuring expense, totaling \$2.7 million, was included in restructuring costs on the Company's Consolidated Statements of Operations.
-Included in this expense is approximately \$1.0 million of cost that primarily relates to the write-off of inventory for various small order programs that the Company will no longer continue to manufacture as a result of the consolidation of operations.
+Included in this expense was approximately \$1.0 million of cost that primarily relates to the write-off of inventory for various small order programs that the Company will no longer continue to manufacture as a result of the consolidation of operations.